lambotpm/pvpguide/Guide.md

 ## Introduction <a name="introduction"></a>

 Discipline Priests are unique healers that heal through a combination of damaging enemies and directly casting on allies.
-As of Legion PvP Season 4, Discipline remains one of the [strongest healing specs for 3v3 arena](http://www.arenamate.net/?region=&realm=&rating=2000&ladder=3v3&faction=) with quite a bit of utility.
+As of Legion PvP Season 5, Discipline remains one of the [strongest healing specs for 3v3 arena](http://www.arenamate.net/?region=&realm=&rating=2000&ladder=3v3&faction=) with quite a bit of utility.

-This guide aims to provide some high level information on optimal talent builds, cooldown usage and strong team compositions for 3v3 arena in Legion Season 4.
+This guide aims to provide some high level information on optimal talent builds, cooldown usage and strong team compositions for 3v3 arena in Legion Season 5.

+## Glossary <a name="glossary"></a>

 ## Gearing & Artifact <a name="gearing"></a>